 Access Northeast Project

-UPDATE: As of June 29, 2017, the FERC pre-filing for the Access Northeast project has been withdrawn.
+In June 29, 2017, the FERC pre-filing for the Access Northeast project has been withdrawn.
 Enbridge has stated that they will submit a new pipeline proposal for the region in the near future.
 No Sharon Gas Pipeline continues to work towards building a clean energy grid and stopping all pipelines in Massachusetts.

 Facing a pipeline?
 Learn more about where to start with Food & Water Watch’s Pipelines 101: A Quick Reference Guide.